How do I surrender an animal to you?

 What’s the difference between you and the OSPCA?

-The Peterborough Humane Society is a dues-paying affiliate of the OSPCA, but receives no funding whatsoever to investigate and prosecute animal cruelty.
+The Peterborough Humane Society is an affiliate of the OSPCA and functions completely independently.

 The term “no-kill” is a misleading term.
 Most “no-kill” shelters select the types of animals they take in, bypassing those that are ill or of poor temperament or health.
 In order for the PHS to be considered “no-kill” we would have to limit the types and numbers of animals we accept.
 The PHS is an “open admission” animal shelter that offers shelter and care to animals regardless of age, health, temperament, or space available.